brian-team/brian2/docs_sphinx/advanced/custom_events.rst

 code to run (depending if the `NeuronGroup` is presynaptic or postsynaptic for those `Synapses`).

 In the diagram though, we have three additional event types.
+We've included several event types here to make it clearer, but you could use the same event for different purposes.
 Let's start with the first one, ``evt_other``.
 To understand this, we need to look at the `Synapses` object in a bit more detail.
 A `Synapses` object has multiple *pathways* associated to it.
 By default, there are just two,